niceduckdev/dotfiles/readme.txt

-dotfiles for my linux mint install, uses eww as a bar
+dotfiles for my debian install with bspwm and eww